axibase/axibase-charts/syntax/functions.md

 * Loads entities contained in the entity-group defined by `group`, which satisfies `expression`.
 * Specify additional `queryParameters`.
 * Returns sorted names of loaded entities.
-* Rturned array includes the `list.escape()` function, which escapes any commas in each element.
+* Returned array includes the `list.escape()` function, which escapes any commas in each element.

 **Syntax**: